nrobinaubertin/pixel/README.md

 ./pixel /path/to/photo/album
 ```

-Pixel will create an `index.html` file and a `pixel` directory inside the targeted directory.
+Pixel will create the `index.html` and `list.json` files and a `pixel` directory inside the targeted directory.
 These contain the files that make up the album.
 The source photos are not needed anymore.
 Example album created from [an unsplash collection](https://unsplash.com/collections/181581/animals): [https://niels.fr/demo/pixel](https://niels.fr/demo/pixel)

 ## Remarks